 Students focus on the creative process and material studies across the craft majors.
-From inspiration to the production of multiples, each student explores design and making through their respective mediums as well as other materials.
-Sophomores in the Craft + Design environment address common themes while working in their respective major: Ceramics, Glass, and Jewelry + Metals.
-The course affords the integration of skills and knowledge from Foundation including drawing, design, color, digital synthesis, and collaboration, with the practices related to the full scope of the Craft + Design major programs.
+From inspiration to the production of multiples, each major explores design and making through their respective mediums as well as other materials.
+The sophomores in the Craft + Design environment address common themes while working in their respective major: Ceramics, Glass, and Jewelry + Metals.
+The course affords the integration of skills and knowledge from foundation including drawing, design, color, digital synthesis, and collaboration, with the practices related to the full scope of the Craft + Design major programs.
 Offered fall.

 Course No. CDE 300 Credits: 3.0

 The third year of the Craft + Design core explores the integration of digital technologies, imaging three-dimensional modeling, new materials and processes, and the connections with ceramics, glass, and jewelry and metals.
 The fall semester brings a focus to the application and integration of 2D digital imaging on surfaces and forms in clay, enamel, glass, and metal.
 Projects build on the foundation skillset and encourage the use of digital technology for the development of image, pattern, and texture.
 Students utilize and develop their skills with imaging software and explore how it translates into the various materials and surfaces.
 Offered fall.
 Fulfills Engaged Practice requirement.

 Course No. MET 250-350-450 Credits: 3.0

 Faculty Gretchen Goss

 The use of enamel for public, community based, collaborative, or interactive art is the focus of this course.
 Demonstrations will support beginning to advanced level students and will vary based on needs to complete individual projects.
 The emphasis for beginning students will be on the use of enamel on the two-dimensional surface.
 Students with metal forming experience may explore three-dimensional forms in combination with enamel.